NEXT STEPS FOR BIRDS

 2026 marks the 21st Alaska Bird Conference.

-December 8: Keynote speaker in the morning, followed by 15-minute talks in the morning and discussion sessions in the afternoon.
-Early evening networking session.
+December 8: Keynote speaker Caroline Van Hemert, followed by discussions and science presentations.
+Early evening science and networking session.

-December 9: Keynote speaker in the morning, followed by 15-minute talks in the morning and discussion sessions in the afternoon.
+December 9: Keynote speaker Nick Bayly, followed by discussions and science presentations.
 Early evening poster session.

-December 10: Keynote speaker in the morning, followed by 15-minute talks in the morning and discussion sessions in the afternoon.
+December 10: Keynote speaker Chris Wood followed by discussions and science presentations.
 Early evening awards and closing comments.

 Important Dates